1heidi/nar/README.md

   * Table 1: STEP_20_4_Citations.R & nar_v20_4_tab_1.csv
   * Table 2: STEP_20_7_Maintenance.R & nar_v20_7_tab_2.csv

 * A CSV file is also included that maps ids used for this study with a global identifier for the articles.
 The global identifiers mapped are nearly all DOIs, but a DOI could not be located for 17 of the articles from 1994, so PMCIDs are provided instead.
-This file is not necessary for these analyses but may be helpful for futher reuse.
+This file is not necessary for these analyses but may be helpful for further reuse.

 ### DATASET DESCRIPTION